Richard Holdsworth: Educational views

-He is said to have been a modernizer in education, in the line of Francis Bacon and Comenius, and a proponent of unadorned prose.
+He is said to have been a moderniser in education, in the line of Francis Bacon and Comenius, and a proponent of unadorned prose.
 His students at St. John's included Simonds D'Ewes, whom he instructed by means of a system of note-taking.

 He provided John Wallis with an introduction to William Oughtred, steering Wallis towards mathematics (Wallis graduated BA at Emmanuel as Holdsworth arrived).

 He was also a bibliophile who amassed a private collection of 10,000 books, bequeathed to the Cambridge University Library.
 It arrived there in 1664, after a long legal limbo caused by testamentary conditions.
 It is said to have been the largest private collection of the time in England.

 The Directions for a Student in the Universite has been attributed to him.
 The attribution is questioned by Hill as not certain.
 This work is a scheme of a four-year classical education.